TheMilfordOng/TheMilfordOng/README.md

-### Hi there 👋
+### Hi this is Milford here.

+I'm just starting this programming thing to keep me away from my screwed up household, now I'm just stuck needing a new project as I have no idea what to build that I can improve my life.
+I'll just keep on truding along the syntax until I can find a problem to solve that relates to my screwed up househole I hope I can use this programming thing to automate and make my home life easier without having to deal with an alcoholic dad if I can even do it

 <!--
-**TheMilfordOng/TheMilfordOng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...